pakmarkthub/dragon/INSTALL.md

 * glibc-2.0
 * CUDA version 9.0 or above
 * NVIDIA GPU driver
+  * Version 384.81
+    * compatible with CUDA 9.0 and below
+    * compatible with linux kernel version 3.10 or above but below 4.0
+    * tested on CentOS 7
+  * Version 410.48
-  * Version 384.81 (compatible with CUDA 9.0 and below)
+    * compatible with CUDA 9.0 and below
+    * compatible with linux kernel version 3.10 or above but below 4.0
+    * tested on CentOS 7
+  * Version 440.33.01
-  * Version 410.48 (compatible with CUDA 10.0 and below)
+    * compatible with CUDA 10.2 and below
+    * compatible linux kernel version 5.0 or above
+    * tested on Ubuntu 18.04 (linux kernel 5.3.0-40-generic)

 ### Runtime environment

-* Linux OS (tested on CentOS 7)
+* Linux OS (tested on CentOS 7 and Ubuntu 18.04)
-* Linux kernel version 3.10 or above but below 4.0 (incompatible with kernel 4.x)
+* Linux kernel version 3.10 or above but below 4.0, or 5.0 and above (incompatible with kernel 4.x)
 * Storage formatted with the ext4 filesystem

 ### Hardware